open-trackers/open-trackers.github.io/dct_tutorial.markdown

 ![today](/assets/images/dct/today.jpg)

-On the iPhone/iPad, you can review the full history from the “History” tab.
+On the iPhone/iPad, you can review the full history from the “Recent” tab.

 You can swipe left to remove entries.
 The totals should adjust